Licensing / Media Regulation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Judge Athra Minallah sitting as a single judge delivered the decision of the Court.
-The underlying issue was “whether the Authority had the power to direct mobile cellular services to suspend their services in the context of the powers vested in the Federal Government under Sections 8 and Section of the Act”.
+Judge Athar Minallah of the High Court of Islamabad delivered the decision.
+The central issues for the Court were to determine, first ‘whether the PTA had the power to direct mobile cellular services to suspend their services in the context of the powers vested in the Federal Government under Sections 8 and Section 54 of the Telecommunication Act.’
+Second, ‘whether the Policy Directive is in conflict with Section 54 of the Telecommunication Act and, if so, then what are the ensuing consequences.’

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

-The case expands expression by finding that the Telecommunication Authority’s suspension of telecommunication services by licensed providers was inconsistent with the Constitution.
+The case contracts expression by finding that the Telecommunication Authority’s suspension of telecommunication services by licensed providers was consistent with the Constitution.

 Global Perspective demonstrates how the court’s decision was influenced by standards from one or many regions.